sgiy/crypto-trader/README.md

 comfortable simultaneous usage of multiple crypto exchanges, for example, by showing aggregated balances across exchanges.
 As an additional benefit (that is already available), you can monitor arbitrage opportunities across exchanges.
+This project and information obtained using it does not constitute an investment advise.
+Use at your own risk.

 Using the GUI for trading on exchanges requires user to create API keys for those exchanges and to input them in program's configuration.
 The source code of